WenqiJiang/wenqijiang.github.io/_pages/about.md

 <!-- My research centers around developing efficient <b>vector data systems on modern hardware</b>, an essential topic in today's <b>systems for machine learning</b>. -->

-I work on **systems for machine learning**, with research spanning the boundaries of data management, computer systems, and computer architecture.
-Rather than focusing on a single layer of the stack, I work across algorithms, systems, and hardware, because the increasing complexity of future machine learning (ML) systems necessitates cross-stack efforts.
+I work on **full-stack ML systems / AI infrastructure**, and my most recent interests include **database + AI** and **robotics systems**.
+Rather than focusing on a single layer of the stack, I work across algorithms, systems, and hardware.
+As a result, I publish broadly across various systems-related venues, suchh as databases (SIGMOD, VLDB), high-performance computing (SC), computer architecture (ISCA), ML systems (MLSys), and data mining (KDD).
 My research has pioneered several important topics in machine learning systems, including retrieval-augmented generation (RAG), vector search, recommender systems, and, most recently, robotics systems.
 <!--  -->
-One of my hobbies is to publishing broadly across various systems-related venues.
-So far, I have published first-author papers in databases (SIGMOD, VLDB), high-performance computing (SC), computer architecture (ISCA), ML systems (MLSys), and data mining (KDD).
-OSDI/SOSP is one box I didn't check during my PhD, but it is very much on my agenda as a faculty member!
-Pro tip: I wouldn't recommend doing this as a new PhD student though, as you will have a hard time to find and settle into a research community.

 <!-- However, as Moore's Law fades, we can no longer rely on automatic performance gains from technology scaling.  -->